2.4 Using and Choosing GenAI Tools

 Before Beginning

-• Consider your audience’s needs and the context: Completing thorough audience and context analyses before beginning will help you to narrow the focus of your work, address the needs of the audience, and adapt your communication strategy to the situation at hand.
+- Consider your audience’s needs and the context: Completing thorough audience and context analyses before beginning will help you to narrow the focus of your work, address the needs of the audience, and adapt your prompting strategy to the situation at hand.

-• Identify your objectives: Clearly articulate your goal, and reflect on how the genAI model can assist you in achieving it.
+- Identify your objectives: Clearly articulate your goal, and reflect on how the genAI model can assist you in achieving it.
 For example, your objective may be to write a proposal to persuade a client to accept a plan to develop and provide genAI training at the organization.
 Ask yourself: Are you responding to a request, analyzing data, addressing an opportunity or problem?
+If so, complete a thorough problem analysis to narrow the focus of your interaction with genAI.
 Are you creating a proposal, sending correspondence, creating a presentation or video?
 It might help at this stage to think of achieving your goal in a step by step manner in order to plan an efficient research, drafting, and revision strategy and determine how the model can assist at each stage.

-• Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards when using genAI applications and their output.
+- Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards.

 When Using GenAI